-An adult family member may be transferred upon request if an abusive situation exists within the household (i.e. battered spouse) that required a resident to need emergency housing elsewhere.
+An adult family member may be transferred upon request if an abusive situation exists within the household (i.e. battered spouse) that warrants emergency housing elsewhere.
 Transfer may be made only after proper verification and/or investigation.
 Children may accompany the custodial parent.